-- compliance with mandatory reporting laws and obligations imposed by the criminal law to report a belief that child abuse may have occurred including reporting to the Victoria Police and relevant authorities; - ensuring any situation is handled appropriately, and that any parties involved in an allegation of child abuse are provided with support and treated fairly and consistently; - ensuring continuous review and improvement of processes and that they are easily accessible for all persons within the School community including an easy-to-understand process for students.
+- compliance with reporting laws, including mandatory reporting, the reportable conduct scheme, and the obligation imposed by the criminal law to report a belief that child abuse may have occurred to Victoria Police; - ensuring any suspicions, incident, disclosure or allegation is taken seriously, and responded to promptly and thoroughly, and that any parties involved in an allegation of child abuse are provided with support and treated fairly and consistently; - ensuring continuous review and improvement of processes and that policies are easily accessible for all persons within the School community including an easy-to-understand process for students.

-The School will support and assist children who disclose child abuse, or are otherwise linked to suspected child abuse, by:
+The School will support and assist children who disclose child abuse, or are otherwise linked to suspected child abuse in accordance with the Policy & Procedures for Responding to and Reporting Child Abuse.